 The Company accounts for its Class A common stock subject to possible redemption in accordance with the guidance in ASC Topic 480 "Distinguishing Liabilities from Equity."
-Class A common stock subject to mandatory redemption (if any) is classified as liability instruments and are measured at fair value.
-Conditionally redeemable Class A common stock (including Class A common stock that features redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) are classified as temporary equity.
-At all other times, Class A common stock is classified as stockholders' equity.
+Shares of Class A common stock subject to mandatory redemption (if any) are classified as liability instruments and are measured at fair value.
+Shares of conditionally redeemable Class A common stock (including Class A common stock that feature redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) are classified as temporary equity.
+At all other times, shares of Class A common stock are classified as stockholders' equity.
 The Company's Class A common stock feature certain redemption rights that are considered to be outside of the Company's control and subject to the occurrence of uncertain future events.
-Accordingly, at September 30, 2020 and December 31, 2019, 21,989,872 and -0- shares of Class A common stock subject to possible redemption are presented as temporary equity, outside of the stockholders' equity section of the Company's condensed balance sheets, respectively.
+Accordingly, as of March 31, 2021 and December 31, 2020, 20,665,018 and 20,096,488 shares of Class A common stock subject to possible redemption are presented as temporary equity, outside of the stockholders' equity section of the Company's condensed balance sheets, respectively.

-Net Loss Per Share of Common Stock
+Net Income Per Share

-Net loss per share is computed by dividing net loss by the weighted-average number of common stock outstanding during the period.
+Net income per share is computed by dividing net income by the weighted-average number of common stock outstanding during the period.
 The Company has not considered the effect of the warrants sold in the Initial Public Offering and the Private Placement to purchase an aggregate of 9,483,334 of the Company's Class A common stock in the calculation of diluted income per share, since their inclusion would be anti-dilutive under the treasury stock method.

-The Company's unaudited condensed statements of operations include a presentation of loss per share for common stock subject to redemption in a manner similar to the two-class method of income (loss) per share.
-Net loss per common stock, basic and diluted for Class A common stock are calculated by dividing the interest income earned on the investments held in the Trust Account of approximately \$74,000 and \$195,000, less approximately \$63,000 and \$162,000 of maximum allowance for tax obligations, minus approximately \$11,000 and \$33,000 for working capital allowance, resulting in no income for Class A common stock for the three and nine months ended September 30, 2020, respectively, by the weighted average number of Class A common stock outstanding for the periods.
-Net loss per common stock, basic and diluted for Class B common stock is calculated by dividing the net loss of approximately \$138,000 and \$298,000, less income attributable to Class A common stock of -0-, resulting in a net loss of approximately \$138,000 and \$298,000 for the three and nine months ended September 30, 2020, respectively, by the weighted average number of Class B common stock outstanding for the periods.
+The Company's unaudited condensed statement of operations include a presentation of income per share for common stock subject to redemption in a manner similar to the two-class method of income per share.
+Net income per common share, basic and diluted for Class A common stock is calculated by dividing the interest income earned on the investments held in the Trust Account of approximately \$46,000, less approximately \$46,000 of maximum allowance for tax obligations, resulting in no income for Class A common stock for the three months ended March 31, 2021, by the weighted average number of Class A common stock outstanding for the period.
+Net income per common stock, basic and diluted for Class B common stock is calculated by dividing the net income of approximately \$5.7 million, less income attributable to Class A common stock of \$0, resulting in a net income of approximately \$5.7 million for the three months ended March 31, 2021, by the weighted average number of Class B common stock outstanding for the period.